baygeldin/vk-music/README.md

 # VKmusicID3

-**VKmusicID3** helps to download music from a VK account.
+**VKmusicID3** helps to download music from a VK account *correctly*.

 ## Features
 * Downloads in multiple threads
-* Changes ID3 tags of downloaded songs to the ones that used in VK in order to represent them correctly on your MP3 player or Last.fm account
+* Sets correct ID3 tags (no more gibberish in your MP3 player or Last.fm account!)
 * Saves lyrics to both TXT files and UNSYNCEDLYRICS tag
 * Supports UTF-8, so your Japanese music library will be all right